kitze/tired-of-webdev/README.md

 ## Blitz/Next
 Not sure who's fault it is, figure it out.
 - When my page fully reloads, I want to punch a wall.
 Everything should hot reload.
 All the time.
 Always.

+## General
+- Why isn't web development like Godot, Unity or Construct.
+I should just be able to layout things visually then attach "behaviors" to those things.
+Having a design in Figma is useless.
+What if a 3d model couldn't be imported in Unity and you had to literally re-create the model from scratch in Unity.
+That's literally what we're doing.

+## Tailwind
+- Literally the only saving grace of web development